mgeeky/cobalt-arsenal/mgeekys_arsenal/README.md

    - _"Process name to spoof as parent in PPID"_
    - _"Service name(s) to use in PSExec lateral movement"_ - comma-separeted list of service names to be used by Cobalt Strike when doing jump psexec/psexec64
+   - _"When two inline execute-assembly BOF providers are available"_ - If you happen to have loaded one of the following two supported BOFs: [anthemtotheego/InlineExecute-Assembly](https://github.com/anthemtotheego/InlineExecute-Assembly) or [med0x2e/ExecuteAssembly](https://github.com/med0x2e/ExecuteAssembly) this option will let you choose one of them to be picked while using an easy wrapper alias `inline-execute-assembly` exposed by this arsenal.

 ---